Your business isn't generic. Your accountant shouldn't be either.

 You're probably paying too much tax

-Without understanding agency-specific reliefs — R&D tax credits for custom development, capital allowances on equipment, optimal salary/dividend splits — your accountant can't minimise your tax bill.
+Without understanding agency-specific reliefs (R&D tax credits, capital allowances on equipment, optimal salary/dividend splits), your accountant can't minimise your tax bill.

 Agencies rely heavily on contractors.
-Getting IR35 wrong can mean backdated PAYE bills, penalties, and even HMRC investigations.
-General accountants often don't understand off-payroll working rules.
+Getting IR35 wrong means backdated PAYE bills, penalties, and HMRC investigations.
+Generalists rarely understand off-payroll rules.

 Faster, more relevant advice